richardchien/cv/README.md

 ### Sep 2020 — Now, Institute of Parallel and Distributed Systems, Master Student

-I have been participating in the development of a new microkernel operating system.
-My work in this project is mostly related to the microkernel, device drivers and virtualization support.
+I have been working on a new microkernel operating system (ChCore) at IPADS.
+My work is mostly about refining the microkernel and its virtualization support, porting device drivers and POSIX applications, and refactoring user-level supporting libraries (LibChCore).

 ### Jul 2018 — Aug 2018, Wuhan Jieyu Technology Co.
 Ltd., Software Engineer Intern